emojicode/emojicode.github.io/src/reference/packageAPI.md

 ```

 As `list->items` is an object reference, a pointer to this field is passed to
-`mark` which updates this field to point to the new object (and some other
+`mark`, which updates this field to point to the new object (and some other
 garbage collector related stuff).